room333/room333.github.io/README.md

 Project to dump π% of our notes and findings.
 A blog of sorts.

 ## People Associated:
+- Abhishek Mittal
-- Alapan Chaudhuri (owner)
+- Alapan Chaudhuri (started by)
 - Kunwar Shaanjeet Singh Grover
-- Shivansh S
+- Shivansh Subramanian
 - Shreyas Pradhan
 - Zeeshan Ahmed